rentapplication/signature-pad/README.md

 SignaturePad makes it possible for developers to embed an HTML5 canvas in a website that records mouse (or touch) drawn signatures, then re-renders them later.

-The primary use case, for me, is to include a "signing" component to online rental applications and leases for my company, [Rocket Lease](https://www.rocketlease.com).
+The primary use case, for me, is to include a "signing" component to online rental applications and leases for my company, [Rent Application](https://www.rentapplication.net).

 Original README/documentation below my added commentary, [check out the original](https://github.com/thomasjbradley/signature-pad/)